sahilfaraz0/IBM-Big-Data-Visualisation/README.md

 **Author:** Sahil Faraz | **Date:** June 2025

-> **Academic Disclaimer:** This repository contains an academic project for the **Pearson B-TEC HND in Digital Technologies (Cybersecurity) - Unit 21: Emerging Tecnologies** module.
+> **Academic Disclaimer:** This repository contains an academic project for the **Pearson B-TEC HND in Digital Technologies (Cybersecurity) - Unit 5: Big Data & Visualisation** module.
 It is strictly for portfolio and demonstration purposes.
 Other students may not use or copy this material for their own academic submissions.

 An in-depth data analysis and visualization project focused on improving decision-making procedures and operational efficiency for IBM's Big Data and Business Analytics division (Islamabad).
 This project transforms a raw dataset of 150 enterprise clients into strategic business intelligence using advanced data manipulation and statistical modeling.